 The good news is that Montreal has a great network of designated drivers.
 Known as service de raccompagnement, organizations like Operation Red Nose are available around the holidays while others ask for memberships.
 The point is that if you like to go out and have a good time, you have affordable options beyond the taxi system to get home safely.

-Voting and Recycling in Montreal
+Voting and Recycling

 There two more important details that come with living in Montreal.
 They concern being a responsible citizen of the city and it's essential that you know how to navigate these systems.